JanneMattila/www/docs/_posts/2024/02/2024-02-05-entra-id-group-sync.markdown

 At high level it does following:

 - Get all members from source group (including nested group members)
-- Get all members from target group (including nested group members)
+- Get all members from target group
-- Compare the members and add missing members to target group as direct members
+- Compare the members
+  - Add missing members to target group as direct members
   - Remove extra members from target group

 ---

 Related to this topic, you might be interested in learning more about [Govern on-premises Active Directory based apps (Kerberos) using Microsoft Entra ID Governance (Preview)](https://learn.microsoft.com/en-us/entra/identity/hybrid/cloud-sync/govern-on-premises-groups).

-{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/02/12/entra-id-group-sync/cloudsync.png" %}
+{% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/02/05/entra-id-group-sync/cloudsync.png" %}

-This enables you to synchronize your Entra ID groups to on-premises Active Directory groups.
+This enables you to synchronize your Entra ID groups with on-premises Active Directory groups.
 You can now manage and automate group management directly from the cloud.
 So, your Microsoft Graph API skills just got even more important!